Fire-fighting techniques have proven inadequate to stop container ship fires

 Oil analysis is important as it can help identify problems in the machinery such as abnormal wear, lube oil degradation, contamination of harmful agents, etc. all of which can lead to the potential failure of the machinery and its components.
 Failures can lead to a loss of propulsion and/or blackouts that can cause consequential incidents such as groundings, collisions, or damage to third party property.
 Periodic oil analysis can help maintain a proactive maintenance strategy, thus maintaining component life, mitigation of premature component failure and improved Mean Time Between Overhauls (MTBO).
 Continue reading “Effective lube oil analysis crucial for vessels’ machinery systems”

-High number of ships do not comply with planned maintenance requirements
+Many ships do not comply with maintenance requirements

 The Planned Maintenance Focused Inspection Campaign (FIC) focused on:

 – The level of compliance with the planned maintenance system (PMS) requirements of the International Conventions.
-This included statutory requirements under SOLAS and mandatory PMS requirements from the ISM Code; Continue reading “High number of ships do not comply with planned maintenance requirements”
+This included statutory requirements under SOLAS and mandatory PMS requirements from the ISM Code; Continue reading “Many ships do not comply with maintenance requirements”

 Reefer claims increase sharply over the pandemic is key report finding